wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-ps-create-preconfigure-linux-vms.md

 Copy the command set to the clipboard and then right-click your open Azure PowerShell command prompt.
 This will issue the command set as a series of PowerShell commands and create your Azure virtual machine.

-After the virtual machine is created, see [How to log on to a virtual machine running Linux](/documentation/articles/virtual-machines-linux-how-to-log-on).
+After the virtual machine is created, see [How to log on to a virtual machine running Linux](/documentation/articles/virtual-machines-linux-classic-log-on/).

 If you want to reuse the command set, you can:

 - Save this command set as a PowerShell script file (*.ps1)
-- Save this command set as an Azure automation runbook in the **Automation** section of the Azure Management Portal
+- Save this command set as an Azure automation runbook in the **Automation** section of the Azure Classic Management Portal

 ## <a id="examples"></a>Examples